-Prior to joining NTU, Fotios completed his PhD in Human Resource Management at the University of Strathclyde (Glasgow).
+Prior to joining NBS, Fotios completed his PhD in Human Resource Management at the University of Strathclyde (Glasgow).
 He also holds an MSc in Strategic Human Resource Management with distinction (ALBA Graduate Business School-Greece), a PgCert in Research Methodology in Business and Management (University of Strathclyde), and a BSc in Business Administration (University of Piraeus-Greece).

 Fotios is a Fellow of Higher Education Academy (FHEA), and an Academic Member of the Chartered Institute of Personnel and Development (AMCIPD).

 He is a regular member of the University Forum for Human Resource Development (UFHRD), and an active member of its Research Development Committee.
 He has also served as a regular member of the UFHRD Committee for Professional and Organisational Activities.
 Fotios is also a UK International Ambassador (as an alumni student) of ALBA Graduate Business School, Athens-Greece.

 Fotios further undertakes the role of the External Examiner (EE) for two different UK universities (Programme and module EE).

 Fotios aims to work with both internal and external collaborators.
 As a research active academic, he aims to produce high quality research outcomes not only to enhance his research portfolio, but also to assist NBS in achieving its research strategy objectives.

 He actively participates and presents his work (e.g., research papers / posters) in several OB and HRM/HRD related conferences in the UK, Europe and US.

 Dr Fotios Mitsakis can comment on human resource development related issues; strategic human resource development challenges in the banking sector; training and career development within the challenging context of an economic crisis etc.